dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## JumpLists

+Collection of .lnk files.

 Jump Lists in Windows offer quick access to recent files and common tasks for applications.
 From a cyber perspective, they can reveal user behavior patterns, recent file access, and priority actions.
 Analyzing them aids in understanding user activities and potential malicious actions associated with specific applications.
 Jump Lists are essential for creating a forensic timeline and identifying accessed files, making them valuable for security analysis.

 On Windows 10 stored at
 ```
 C:\Users\<Username>\AppData\Local\Microsoft\Windows\Recent\AutomaticDestinations
+C:\Users\<Username>\AppData\Local\Microsoft\Windows\Recent\CustomDestinations
 ```

 ### JLEcmd (Jump List Explorer Command Line)